-The Department of Family Medicine and Geriatrics at the Keck School of Medicine of USC was named the sole grant recipient to become the National Center on Elder Abuse (NCEA) from September 2014 – August 2017.
-The NCEA is led by Laura Mosqueda, MD, and a team at the Keck School of Medicine in collaboration with the USC Davis School of Gerontology, the American Bar Association and other organizations dedicated to supporting an aging America.
+The Department of Family Medicine and Geriatrics at the Keck School of Medicine of USC was named the sole grant recipient to become the National Center on Elder Abuse (NCEA) from September 2021 – August 2024.
+The NCEA is led by Laura Mosqueda, MD, a team at the Keck School of Medicine in collaboration with the USC Davis School of Gerontology, and other organizations dedicated to supporting an aging America.

 For the latest reported statistics and data on elder abuse, please here.